Five Ways Your Competitor Is Using Instant Messaging Options to Improve Their Customer Success

 • Make Quizzes, How To’s, Guides, Playbooks, Workbooks, and Spreadsheets

-Here is some advice on how can you distribute your content very well:
+Here is some advice on how you can distribute your content very well:

 • Prepare your content in different formats – Instagram posts, Instagram stories, Facebook posts, etc.